This post may contain affiliate links. Please read our disclosure policy.

 Why you’ll love it

-Pesto is a classic Italian sauce with basil that's an amazing condiment to have on hand since it's so versatile.
+This basil pesto recipe is an Italian classic that’s an amazing condiment to have on hand since it’s so versatile.
 Use it with pasta, potatoes, grilled veggies, and even for dipping bread or as a sandwich spread.
-It's not hard to make, but it'll only be as tasty as your base ingredients are.
-Use good quality ingredients for the best pesto sauce!
+It’s not hard to make, and each of the ingredients shine.

 Your grandparents might have made it the traditional way with a pestle and mortar, but here we’re using a food processor to make it simple and save time.
 Technically, this specific pesto variety is called pesto alla genovese since it originated in Genoa, Italy.
 Now you know!

-• Basil - fresh basil is the hallmark of any pesto.
-It's one of the best ways to use up basil from the garden.
+• Basil – pesto is one of the best ways to use up basil from the garden.
 Use Italian basil (sweet basil).

-• Pine nuts - they taste buttery, soft, and nutty.
-Pine nuts give pesto sauce its distinctive flavor.
-Walnuts will work in a pinch but won't be exactly the same.
+• Pine nuts – they taste buttery, soft, and nutty.
+Pine nuts give pesto its distinctive flavor.

-• Garlic - another essential component to pesto.
+• Garlic – another essential component to pesto.
 I like to use three cloves to really amp up the flavor.
-You could even use Roasted Garlic.
+You could even use my Easy Roasted Garlic.

-• Olive oil - you're going to want to use a good quality olive oil to blend all the ingredients together since it's a central component in this sauce
+• Olive oil – use a good-quality olive oil to blend all the ingredients together

-• Quickly toasting the pine nuts enhances their nutty flavor even more!
-Toast them until gently golden, and then let them cool down before making the pesto.
+Quickly toasting the pine nuts enhances their nutty flavor even more!
+Toast them in a skillet until gently golden, and then let them cool down before making the pesto.

 How to make pesto